 [et_pb_section bb_built=”1″ next_background_color=”#e0dacc”][et_pb_row][et_pb_column type=”4_4″][et_pb_text]

-Disclaimer: I was given a pair of tickets for the purposes of this review.
+Disclaimer: We were given two tickets for the purposes of this review.

 [/et_pb_text][/et_pb_column][/et_pb_row][/et_pb_section][et_pb_section bb_built=”1″ fullwidth=”off” specialty=”off” transparent_background=”off” background_color=”#e0dacc” allow_player_pause=”off” inner_shadow=”off” parallax=”off” parallax_method=”on” make_fullwidth=”off” use_custom_width=”off” width_unit=”on” make_equal=”off” use_custom_gutter=”off” prev_background_color=”#ffffff”][et_pb_row][et_pb_column type=”4_4″][et_pb_image src=”https://www.herecomethegirlsblog.com/wp-content/uploads/2017/04/family-theatre.jpg” show_in_lightbox=”off” url_new_window=”off” use_overlay=”off” animation=”left” sticky=”off” align=”left” force_fullwidth=”off” always_center_on_mobile=”on” use_border_color=”off” border_color=”#ffffff” border_style=”solid” /][et_pb_blog fullwidth=”on” include_categories=”1066″ show_thumbnail=”on” show_content=”off” show_more=”off” show_author=”on” show_date=”on” show_categories=”on” show_comments=”on” show_pagination=”on” offset_number=”0″ use_overlay=”off” background_layout=”light” use_dropshadow=”off” use_border_color=”off” border_color=”#ffffff” border_style=”solid” /][/et_pb_column][/et_pb_row][/et_pb_section]